-Rich in protein, healthy fats, and antioxidants such as polyphenols, cashews offer a variety of noteworthy health benefits.
+Rich in protein, healthy fats, and antioxidants such as polyphenols, cashews offer several health benefits:

-Cashews have previously received a bad rap for including saturated fat, but this may not be as problematic as the saturated label suggests.
-Much of the fat in cashews comes from stearic acids, which experts believe has a neutral impact on blood cholesterol.
-Research suggests that people who eat a small serving of cashews every day see a minor reduction in LDL "bad" cholesterol.
+Cashews have had a bad reputation for containing saturated fat.
+But much of the fat in cashews comes from stearic acids, which experts think have little effect on blood cholesterol.
+Research suggests that people who eat a small serving of cashews every day may see a small reduction in LDL "bad" cholesterol.

-In addition to lowering rates of LDL cholesterol, cashews may help to prevent heart disease due to their high magnesium content.
-Proper magnesium intake may reduce the risk of ischemic heart disease, which often occurs when the heart does not receive enough blood.
+Not only can they lower bad cholesterol, cashews may help prevent heart disease due to their high magnesium content.
+Getting enough magnesium may reduce your risk of ischemic heart disease, which happens when your heart doesn't get enough blood.

-The magnesium in cashews may help to reduce the risk of stroke.
-This link is most notable for hemorrhagic strokes, which result from a weakened vessel that spills blood into brain tissue upon rupturing.
+The magnesium in cashews may help reduce the risk of stroke.
+This link is thought to be strongest for hemorrhagic strokes, which happen when a weakened blood vessel ruptures and spills blood into the brain.

-Cashews are low in carbohydrates, especially as compared to other common snacks.
-This limits their impact on blood sugar, making them a great option for those with type 2 diabetes, as well as those looking to prevent the condition.
+Cashews are low in carbohydrates, especially compared to many other common snacks.
+This limits their impact on blood sugar, making them a good choice for people with type 2 diabetes, as well as for those looking to prevent the condition.

 A 1-ounce serving of cashews contains:

 - Fat: 11 grams